PinkDiamond1/docs-24/docs/explanations/reusable-environment-definitions.md

 Why are reusable environment definitions hard?
 ----------------------------------------------
 We have many tools for defining and modifying environments: Bash/Python scripts, Ansible, Docker Compose, Helm, and Terraform.
-Yet, none have proven successful at reuse across Dev, Test, and Prod.
-Why?
+Yet, none have proven successful at reuse across [the plethora of environments in today's world][what-is-kurtosis].
+To see why, we'll focus on the three most common environment types: local Dev, ephemeral Test in CI, and Prod.

 Environment definitions in Dev, Test, and Prod share some common requirements: